Pierreqgzin/Lua-Pratice/README.md

 read descripition
-also, now these scripts will work better in Roblox LuaU
+these scripts work better in Roblox LuaU